Anuradha2018/ReactJS/README.md

     </ul>
   </li>
   <li>While rendering,  React maintains a 2 layered structure  firstly, React to 'Virtual DOM' secondly, 'virtual DOM' renders to DOM </li>
+  <li>LINTING is a process of running program that will analyse the code for potential errors </li>
 </ul>